NUbots/NUbots/module/extension/FileWatcher/README.md

 ## Emits

-- `extension::FileWatcherReady`: emitted once when the watcher is initialized and ready
+- `extension::FileWatcherReady`: emitted once when the watcher is initialised and ready

 Note: `extension::FileWatch` is provided via the NUClear DSL/thread store and invokes matching reactions directly.
 It is not broadcast as a normal global message type.